 At the finish line Voigt took victory and his second ever stage win, Pereiro was a close second and had the chance to go into yellow with Chavanel third.
 The French escape artist was bitterly disappointed at the finish.
 Not only had he missed a great opportunity for a stage win but he would now get catapulted up the GC making it less likely he would be allowed into any breaks in the coming days.

 One of the best things about watching the Tour is witnessing the pleasure it gives to everyone involved in the race.
 Whether it’s the excitement of the massive crowds on mountain stages, the joyous celebrations of a rider winning a stage or comfort that @nyvelocity gets from the Tour de France inspired tractor art by French farmers.
-The role the Director Sportifs who manage the riders have can be a stressful one so it isn’t surprising that they can lose control of their emotions from time to time too.
+The role the Director Sportifs who manage the … Continue reading Tour de Past, Stage 8.
+2012, Marc Madiot Losses It.